Datical/DevOpsHomework/README.md

 Do not clone this repository directly!
 Anyone doing homework should first fork this repository and use that as the source.

-Instructions for doing the homework are located [in the Datical Confluence system](https://datical.atlassian.net/wiki/spaces/DVOP/pages/474678275/DevOps+Interview+Homework).
+Instructions for doing the homework are located [in the Datical Confluence system](https://datical.atlassian.net/wiki/spaces/DVOP/pages/474678275/DevOps+Interview+Homework) which is not publicly accessible, and will be shared with the candidate when the assignment is given.